Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Winner: Babbel vs Duolingo vs Rosetta Stone

-Then with Rosetta Stone, I love the visuals and voice recognition technology, but the lessons are just incredibly repetitive and it can be frustrating at times with no guidance in English.
+Then with Rosetta Stone, I love the visuals and voice recognition technology, but the lessons can be repetitive and somewhat boring at times (though they do offer a ton of cool bonus resources and tools).

 Which is better - Babbel or Duolingo or Rosetta Stone?